Traceability

 The abattoir verifies that the individual traceability is in good order – otherwise the animal is rejected.
 Via many records and numbers, the provenance of the animal is traced all the way through processing to the final cut of beef.

-At Ingleby Farms, we believe traceability is an integral part of being a responsible food producer
+At Ingleby Farms, we believe traceability is an integral part of being a responsible food producer.
+Read more about our Uruguayan certified Black Angus.

 Related articles